SmithJosh/nginx-reverse-proxy/README.md

 ## Using

-This docker image takes 2 optional arguments:
+This docker image takes 3 optional arguments:
 - REMOTE_HOST
 -- This defaults to 'localhost' if unprovided
 - REMOTE_PORT
 -- This defaults to '8993' if unprovided
+- LOCAL_CONTEXT
+-- This defaults to '' if unprovided

 ### NOTE:
 After running the container following the example below, you will want to check what port got assigned to your machine for PAT to occur (`docker ps -a`).